High-Performance Tensor Contraction without Transposition: Introduction

 Tensors are an integral part of many scientific disciplines \cite{vasilescu_multilinear_2002,smilde_multi-way_2005,bartlett_coupled-cluster_2007,kroonenberg_applied_2008,kolda_tensor_2009}.
 At their most basic, tensors are simply a multidimensional collection of data (or a multidimensional array, as expressed in many programming languages).
 In other cases, tensors represent multidimensional transformations, extending the theory of vectors and matrices.
 The logic of handling, transforming, and operating on tensors is a common task in many scientific codes, often being reimplemented many times as needed for different projects or even within a single project.
 Calculations on tensors also often account for a significant fraction of the running time of such tensor-based codes, and so their efficiency has a significant impact on the rate at which the resulting scientific advances can be achieved.

 In order to perform a tensor contraction, there are currently two commonly used alternatives: (1) write explicit loops over the various tensor indices (this is the equivalent of the infamous triple loop for matrix multiplication), or (2) ``borrow'' efficient routines from optimized matrix libraries such as those implementing the BLAS interface \cite{blas1,blas2,blas3}.
-Choice (1) results in a sub-optimal implementation just as in the matrix case, and also generally requires hardcoding the specific contraction operation, including the number of indices on each tensor, which indices are contracted, in which order indices are looped over, etc. This means that code cannot be efficiently reused as there are \emph{many }possible combinations of number and configuration of tensor indices.
-Choice (2) may provide for higher efficiency, but requires mapping of the tensor operands to matrices which involves both movement of the tensor data in memory and (often this burden falls on the user application).
+Choice (1) results in a poorly-performing implementation if done naively due to the lack of optimizations for cache reuse, vectorization, etc. as are well-known in matrix multiplication (although for a high-performance take on this approach see GETT \cite{gett} as discussed in \secref{Related-Work}), and also generally requires hardcoding the specific contraction operation, including the number of indices on each tensor, which indices are contracted, in which order indices are looped over, etc. This means that code cannot be efficiently reused as there are \emph{many }possible combinations of number and configuration of tensor indices.
+Choice (2) may provide for higher efficiency, but requires mapping of the tensor operands to matrices which involves both movement of the tensor data in memory and often this burden falls on the user application.
 Alternatively, the tensors may be \emph{sliced} (i.e. low-dimensional sub-tensors are extracted) and used in matrix multiplication, but this again has drawbacks as discussed below.

 Several libraries exist that take care of part of this issue, namely the tedium of encoding the logic for treating tensors as matrices during contractions.
 For example, the MATLAB Tensor Toolbox \cite{ttoolbox} provides a fairly simple means for performing tensor contractions without exposing the internal conversion to matrices.
 The NumPy library \cite{NumPy} provides a similar mechanism in the Python language.
 Both libraries still rely on the mapping of tensors to matrices and the unavoidable overhead in time and space thus incurred.
 In many cases, especially in languages common in high-performance computing such as FORTRAN and C, a pre-packaged solution is not available and the burden of implementing tensor contraction is left to the author of the scientific computing application, although several libraries for tensor contraction in C++ have recently been developed \cite{libtensor,ctf,tiledarray1,tiledarray2}.